High-dimensional regression with potential prior information on variable importance: Numerical experiments

 The data were split into five folds; for each of these a model was fitted on the complementary four with entries corrupted according the settings above.
 These models were themselves tuned using five-fold cross-validation.
-A grid size of 25 was used for all experiments, which were repeated 2000 times.
+We set $K=25$ for all experiments, which were repeated 2000 times.